Jacobi identities in low-dimensional topology: Jacobi Identities in Dimension 3

-Now we proceed to glue together some of the leaves on each of these labeled trees, based on the geometric information of how the tips link each other and $\cX$.
+Now we proceed to glue together some of the tips on each of these labeled trees, based on the geometric information of how the tips link each other and the string link.
 Let $t$ be a labeled tree.
-It has leaves $L_i$ labeled $(L_i,T_j)$ or labeled $(L_i,x_j)$, where each leaf $L_k$ corresponds to the tip $T_k$.
-A \emph{matching} of such a labeled tree $t$ is a partition of the set of all the leaves of $t$ labeled by tips (and not $\cX$ components) into pairs, such that the labels on each pair are of the form $(L_i,T_j), (L_j,T_i)$.
-A matching determines a labeled connected graph $\Gamma$, gotten by gluing together matched leaves of $t$, where each edge resulting from such a gluing assumes the coefficient $\lk (T_i,T_j)=\lk (T_j,T_i)$.
-Each of the remaining univalent vertices $L_i$ is labeled by some component $x_j$, and assumes the coefficient $\lk(L_i,x_j)$.
-Each such $\Gamma$ determines a multiple of a generating diagram of $\widehat\cB^g_n(\cX)$, where the coefficient of the diagram is the product of the coefficients on the leaves and edges of $\Gamma$.
-Define $< t >$ as the sum of these elements in $\widehat\cB^g_n(\cX)$ over all matchings of $t$.
-If there are no matchings, then $< t > \,=0$ by definition.
-Extend $< \cdot >$ to linear combinations of trees linearly.
-Now define $\widehat\Psi_n(\cX)(G)$ to be $<((G))>$.
+It has tips $L_i$ labeled $(L_i,T_j)$ or labeled $(L_i,x_j)$, where each tip $L_k$ corresponds to the tip $T_k$.
+A \emph{matching} of such a labeled tree $t$ is a partition of the set of all the tips of $t$ labeled by tips (and not string link components) into pairs, such that the labels on each pair are of the form $(L_i,T_j), (L_j,T_i)$.
+A matching determines a labeled connected graph $\Gamma$, gotten by gluing together matched tips of $t$, where each edge resulting from such a gluing assumes the coefficient $\lk (T_i,T_j)=\lk (T_j,T_i)$.
+Each of the remaining univalent vertices $L_i$ is labeled by some component $x_j$, and assumes the coefficient $\lk(T_i,x_j)$.
+Each such $\Gamma$ determines a multiple of a generating diagram of $\widehat\cB^g_n(\ell)$, where the coefficient of the diagram is the product of the coefficients on the tips and edges of $\Gamma$.
+Define $\langle t \rangle$ as the sum of these elements in $\widehat\cB^g_n(\ell)$ over all matchings of $t$.
+If there are no matchings, then $\langle t \rangle \,=0$ by definition.
+Extend $\langle \cdot \rangle$ to linear combinations of trees linearly.
+Now define $\widehat\tau^g_n(G)$ to be $\langle T(G)\rangle$.